-- v) Mexican FRS D 5 Leases - Use of a risk-free rate to discount future lease payments
+- (v) Mexican FRS D-5 Leases - a) Use of a risk free rate to discount future lease payments b) Separating components of a lease

-Mexican FRS D-5 now includes an option for lessees to measure the lease liability at the commencement date of the lease, at the present value of the lease payments that are not paid at that date using a risk-free rate.
+Mexican FRS D-5 now includes an option for lessees to measure the lease liability at the commencement date of the lease, at the present value of the lease payments that are not paid at that date using a risk free rate.
 Lessees must elect whether to apply this option to each lease agreement and, if this option is elected, it must be applied until the end of the lease term.

-Mexican FRS D-5 establishes that a risk-free rate is the rate that reflects the time value of money under prevailing market conditions established for government bonds with specific maturities; a risk-free rate does not take any other risks into account.
+Mexican FRS D-5 establishes that a risk free rate is the rate that reflects the time value of money under prevailing market conditions established for government bonds with specific maturities; a risk free rate does not take any other risks into account.